Dana Meise in Lesser Slave Lake, Northern Alberta, May 6, 2014

 Dana has no shortage of riveting stories waiting to be told as he treks from Fort Saskatchewan, Alberta to Inuvik, in the Northwest Territories as part of the final leg of his cross-Canada journey.

-By August 2014, Dana will have travelled a total of 24,000 kilometers along the TCT, from the Atlantic to Pacific to Arctic coasts of Canada’s breathtaking landscapes.
+By August 2014, Dana will have traveled a total of 24,000 kilometers along the TCT, from the Atlantic to Pacific to Arctic coasts of Canada’s breathtaking landscapes.

 Intrepid hiker, passionate Canadian and Trans Canada Trail ambassador, Dana Meise only just returned home to Prince George, B.C. in December, 2013 after completing the journey of 16,000 kilometers along the southern leg of the Trans Canada Trail, from Cape Spear, Newfoundland to Clover Point, British Columbia, a six-year journey of 26 million steps through nearly 1,000 Canadian communities.